microsoft/language-server-protocol/_specifications/lsp/3.18/language/pullDiagnostics.md

 	/**
 	 * The version number for which the diagnostics are reported.
-	 * If the document is not marked as open `null` can be provided.
+	 * If the document is not marked as open, `null` can be provided.
 	 */
 	version: integer | null;
 }